sebuszqo/-OpenX_JavaScript_Engineer_Internship/README.md

-# Task 2 - Implementation of the OpenX JavaScript Engineer Recruitment Task
+<h1 align="center">Task 2 - Implementation of the OpenX JavaScript Engineer Recruitment Task</h1>

 ### Using data from links below: